AdaCore/ada-spark-rfcs/considered/rfc-spark-exceptional-contracts.md

 end P;
 ```

-To make it easier to see at first glance whether a case in a pragma
+To make it easier to see at first glance whether a case in an aspect
 ``Contract_Cases`` is exceptional or not, occurrences of a raise expression in
 a contract case which are not in one of the two forms above are not allowed.